lxmcf/sprite-bundler-redux/docs/make-loader.md

 Following these examples you will be able to load all the data in from a sprite bundle and store this in your preferred way.

 > [!NOTE]
-> While the official sprite bundler will export LSPX, ATLS, SPRT, BEOF; in that order, only LSPX and BEOF are required to be in that order, sprites and atlas' do not need to be stored in any order!
+> While the official sprite bundler will export LSPX, ATLS[], SPRT[], BEOF; in that order, only LSPX and BEOF are required to be in that order, sprites and atlas' do not need to be stored in any order!